damiso15/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * 9-times_table.c - Write a function that prints the 9 times table, starting with 0
 * 10-add.c - Write a function that adds two integers and returns the result.
 * 11-print_to_98.c - Write a function that prints all natural numbers from n to 98, followed by a new line.
+* 100-times_table.c - Write a function that prints the n times table, starting with 0.

 ## 0-putchar.c ##